brightcolorfulflickers/holmeswatsoncameo/README.md

 ## Instructions

-The Adafruit tutorial linked above gives a good overview, but there are some deviations to make.
+The Adafruit tutorial linked above gives a good overview, but there are some slight deviations.
 Read that through without doing anything yet.
 Also read the [LiPo backpack tutorial](https://learn.adafruit.com/adafruit-pro-trinket-lipoly-slash-liion-backpack).

-Follow the LiPo backpack tutorial, with some minor change.
+Follow the LiPo backpack tutorial, with some minor changes.
 You will need to also solder the ground wire for the display to the ground pin where the pins are, which is tricky.
 Also add heat shrink to the slide switch pins.
 You will not be soldering the battery wires directly to the board as they do in the original Adafruit cameo tutorial.
 Just plug in the battery with a JST extension cord.

 Desolder the header pins from the OLED display.
 I have found the easiest way to do this is to place the board in a vice, flow the solder, and pull the pin out with pliers from the other side.
 Once you remove all the pins, clean up the solder with a solder sucker/solder wick.
 I like to flow the solder with the iron from one side of the board and vacuum it up from the other.